palagdan/GitmateAI/README.md

 ```bash
 cd gitmate-loader-cli
 ```
-Before running the scripts, you need to configure the .env file with the required environment variables.
+Before running the scripts, you need to configure the .env file with the required environment variables, see [.env.example](gitmate-loader-cli/.env.example).
 This includes setting the backend URL where all the information will be pushed and providing your GitHub access token.

 To generate a GitHub access token, follow these steps: